 Can I bring a generator?

 Yes.
 Please do whatever you can to mitigate sound, and be considerate of your neighbors.
 If a neighbor is bothered by your generator, be graceful and work it out.
 Please do not run generator/power cords across walking/driving paths, and be conscious of positioning your generator safely if it’s in a wooded area.
-If you’re able to share genny power with neighbors, it’s a beautiful thing.
+If you’re able to share gennie power with neighbors, it’s a beautiful thing.

 Is there potable water on-site?